mouseTube/mousetube_APIv0-5/README.md

 - Torquet N., de Chaumont F., Faure P., Bourgeron T., Ey E. mouseTube – a database to collaboratively unravel mouse ultrasonic communication [version 1; peer review: 2 approved].
 F1000Research 2016, 5:2332 ([F1000Research Link](https://doi.org/10.12688/f1000research.9439.1)) (2016).

+> **Info:**
-This is a temporary version of **mouseTube**.
+> This is a temporary version of **mouseTube**.
-This version uses the same database as the initial version but with more recent and safer technologies.
+> This version uses the same database as the initial version but with more recent and safer technologies.
 The main improvement is that data are now accessible without authentication.
-If you want to share vocalization files, please contact us.
+> If you want to share vocalization files, please contact us.
 This version does not allow to share files, but we can do it manually.
-We are currently developing a new version with more functionalities.
+> We are currently developing a new version with more functionalities.